MediaComem/comem-webdev/subjects/unix-networking/README.md

 Header2: Value2
 ```

-The first line, the status line, indicates the [HTTP method][http-method], resource path and protocol version.
+The first line, the status line, indicates the [HTTP method][http-methods], resource path and protocol version.
 The next lines are [headers][http-headers] to send additional parameters to the server.

 #### Making an HTTP request to Google